You can use Cloud Source Repositories to add a Google Cloud repository as a remote to a local Git repository.

 Generate static credentials

-In some cases, you might not have access to the Cloud SDK.
+In some cases, you might not have access to the gcloud CLI.
 For example, you might work on a build server that doesn't have access to these tools.
 In these situations, you can manually generate static credentials.

 Hold the pointer over the repository you want to clone.